A Beginner’s Guide to Coffee Regions

 Due to the wide variety of beans and a wet processing method, combined with the fact that most of the beans are grown without shade, Kenyan coffee boasts a tropical-tasting combination of savoury and sweet characteristics.
 Bold and juicy, the rich fragrance of Kenyan coffee is a major part of its appeal.

 While much of the Central American region is home to coffee growers, the main centres of activity are in Guatemala and Costa Rica.
-Costa Rica produces only wet-processed Arabicas; Guatemala has three main growing regions — Antigua, Coban and Huehuetanango – using the region’s rich volcanic soil.
+Costa Rica produces only wet-processed Arabicas; Guatemala has three main growing regions — Antigua, Coban and Huehuetenango – using the region’s rich volcanic soil.
 The flavours of the coffee from the region are bright and clean, but less sweet than those from south of the equator.
 The spicy, sometimes chocolatey notes of the coffee blend seamlessly with equally fruity and nutty undertones, giving the product a well-balanced taste and a medium-full body.

 Where to find it: Industry Beans are one of the most experimental coffee roasters in Australia, always trying new things and setting the bar for the industry.
 Their Guatemalan coffee, Las Cuevitas is one of the most expensive available, but also the tastiest.

 Colombia is one of the world’s most prevalent coffee producers.
 The country’s growers take great pride in the reputation of their crop, carefully grown on thousands of small family farms scattered across the region’s mountainous terrain.
-This leads to consistently solid, mild-tasting coffees, with a mellow acidity and a strong caramel sweetness – the kind of flavour most of us consider to be a classic coffee taste.
+This leads to consistently solid, mild-tasting coffees, with mellow acidity and strong caramel sweetness – the kind of flavour most of us consider to be a classic coffee taste.
 Colombian Supremo, the highest grade of Colombian coffee, has a delicate, aromatic sweetness while Excelso Grade is softer and slightly more acidic.

-Legend has it that Ethopia is the birthplace of coffee, and with thousands of varieties of coffee growing there – many wild and uncatalogued – it’s not hard to believe it.
+Legend has it that Ethiopia is the birthplace of coffee, and with thousands of varieties of coffee growing there – many wild and uncatalogued – it’s not hard to believe it.
 Unlike much of the rest of the world, there are two distinct methods of processing coffee in use in Ethiopia: “natural”, where the cherry is dried around the coffee bean before being removed, or “washed”, where the fruit is stripped within 12 hours of being picked.
 The result is two very different types of flavour.
 Washed coffee is drier and has an almost tea-like taste, while the naturally processed variety is full-bodied, and more aggressively fruity and syrupy.

-Where to find it: Cartel Coffee Roasters specialise in the African varietals, especially beans from Burundi, Kenya, and of course, Ethiopia.
+Where to find it: Cartel Coffee Roasters specialises in the African varietals, especially beans from Burundi, Kenya, and of course, Ethiopia.
 Nathan Johnston, who runs Cartel, heads to Ethiopia every few months to keep on top of his game.

 Coming mostly from smaller farms, Indonesian coffees tend to have a deep, dark flavour.
 Sumatra is the source of Mandheling and Ankola, two of the world’s best-known high-quality blends, and in general, coffees from this part of the world are known for their ability to take well to dark roasting.
 Sumatran coffee often features an earthy complexity combining savoury and herbaceous tastes, with a finish suggestive of unsweetened cocoa.
 Indonesia is also known for its aged coffee, stored for long periods by farmers looking for the best price.
 Thanks to the country’s warm, damp climate, being kept in storage can create a coffee with an even deeper body and reduced acidity.

-Where to find it: Zest Coffee is a boutique Melbourne roastery who believe in small batch, separate roasting to bring out the distinguished characteristics of each bean.
+Where to find it: Zest Coffee is a boutique Melbourne roastery who believe in small batch, separate roasting to bring out the distinguishing characteristics of each bean.
 Their Toarco Peaberry Sulawesi coffee – grown on the Indonesian island of Sulawesi – is a unique blend with notes of melon, pine resin, stone fruit and marshmallow